shadabshaukat/CogNeo-Edge-Router/README.md

   - Implementation location:
     - Recommended in this router (edge) so all backends benefit uniformly.
     - Optionally, a backend can expose its own semantic caching; the router would then just forward traffic.

+Which provider should I use?
+Is an external store necessary?
+- memory (in-process, new): Fastest to enable, zero setup.
+Lives inside a single router process, so:
+  - Pros: no external dependency; ideal for dev, demos, or small single-instance deployments.
+  - Cons: not shared across multiple router replicas; cleared on process restart; not durable.
+- opensearch (distributed): k-NN vector index with HNSW/cosine, horizontally scalable.
+  - Pros: shared across router replicas; durable; good ANN performance at scale.
+  - Cons: requires OpenSearch availability and network connectivity from the router.
+- pgvector (PostgreSQL extension): ANN vector search in Postgres.
+  - Pros: reuse existing Postgres; durable; shared across replicas; simpler ops if you already manage PG.
+  - Cons: requires pgvector extension and proper indexing/tuning.
+- Do you need an external store?
+Not strictly.
+For production, an external provider (opensearch/pgvector) is recommended so semantic entries persist across restarts and are visible to all router replicas.
+For local/dev or single-instance scenarios, `SEMCACHE_PROVIDER=memory` is sufficient and simplest.

 ## Production Notes